spettersson/splunk4patientprivacy/data_onboarding_guide.md

 A [sourcetype](https://docs.splunk.com/Splexicon:Sourcetype) instructs Splunk how to perform index-time processing, specifically by determining:

-- How log entries are separated into individual events
+- How log entries are broken into individual events
 - How the timestamp is identified, extracted and assigned to each individual event

+In addition, a sourcetype also influences search-time processing, helping Splunk structure logs (which become "events" once indexed) to ease filtering, correlation, and analysis.

+For a deeper dive into search-time processing and exactly what "structuring logs" means, see the "Normalization of Application Data" section.

 ### **How is a Sourcetype Created and Assigned to the Right Logs?**